dalealleshouse/algorithms/queue/README.md

     Add item to the end of the list

 dequeue:
-    Remove item from the head of the front of the list and return it
+    Remove item from the head the list and returns it

-is_empty:
-    return true if there are no items in the queue
 ```

 ## Applications